theolivenbaum/resin/README.md

 ## Document model (not production-ready)

 The model is a graph of documents embedded as bags-of-words.
-Documents gather around topics.
+Documents cluster around topics.

 Natural language queries are parsed into a tree of document sized vectors.
 A cluster of documents is located by reducing the clause vectors to a single document